MIDI Controllers

 For precise configuration:

-- Click Add Mapping
+- Click Add assignment

 - Enter MIDI details:

-- Channel: 1-16
+- Channel: MIDI channel number

-- Number: CC or Note number
+- Controller: CC or Note number

-- Select the target parameter
+- Select the action type and target

 - Set value range and behavior